xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/coroutine.md

 ## `co_await`

-The operator `co_await` suspends a coroutine and returns control to the caller.
 Its operand is an expression whose type must either define operator `co_await`, or be convertible to such type with the current coroutine's `promise_type::await_transform()`.

 The `awaiter.await_ready()` is called, which is a short-cut to avoid the cost of suspension.
 If its result is `false`, then the coroutine is suspended, `awaiter.await_suspend()` is called with the coroutine handle representing the current coroutine.
 The function should schedule it to resume on some executor or to be destructed.
 Because the coroutine is suspended before entering `awaiter.await_suspend()`, the coroutine handle can be transferred across threads, with no additional synchronization.